google/WebFundamentals/src/_langs/en/tools/setup/workspace/setup-buildtools.markdown

 You can use Sass by taking advantage of the 'import' feature ([See Web Starter Kit for an example](https://github.com/google/web-starter-kit/blob/master/app/styles/main.scss)).

-### Optimise Your Images
+### Optimize your images

-Image optimisation is an important step to help speed up your site; you'd be surprised how much smaller you can make an image without losing quality.
+Image optimization is an important step to help speed up your site; you'd be surprised how much smaller you can make an image without losing quality.
 Meta data is removed from the image as it's not needed by the browser to display the image, for example, information about the camera used to take the photo.

-For optimising images you can use these modules.
+For optimizing images, you can use these modules.

 <table class="table-2 tc-heavyright">
   <colgroup>